asparius/RLVR-SPO/open-r1-intuitor/trl/docs/source/installation.md

 # Installation
 You can install TRL either from PyPI or from source:

 ## PyPI
 Install the library with pip or [uv](https://docs.astral.sh/uv/):

 <hfoptions id="install">
 <hfoption id="uv">

 uv is a fast Rust-based Python package and project manager.
-Refer to [Installation](https://docs.astral.sh/uv/getting-started/installation/) for installation instructions.
+Refer to [Installation](https://docs.astral.sh/uv/getting-started/installation/) for installation instructions), .

 ```bash
 uv pip install trl